philzook58/philzook58.github.io/_notes/Languages/datalog.md

 - Souffle tutorial
 -

 It is common to reduce your program into some kind of graph like form.
 One way to do this is to lbael program points (these may be machine addresses, stmt identifiers, or maybe line numbers) and state which points can follow other points in a relation `next(l1 : stmt, l2 : stmt)` .
+You may also want to collect statements into blocks.

 You will also need to summarize the effects of the constructs of your language into a relational form.
 Some possibilities